Frequently Asked Questions

 - Can I pursue the Unite For Sight program as part of my ophthalmology residency program?

 Yes, the program is a fully hands-on experience, and participants gain a comprehensive understanding about the complexities and realities of global health.
 While the individual programs vary slightly, the general program model is identical at each program location.
-Fellows assist the eye clinic's staff in all aspects of the eye care programs.
+Volunteers assist the eye clinic's staff in all aspects of the eye care programs.
 They take patient history, test visual acuity, observe the eye doctors providing exams and diagnosis, distribute medication and eyeglasses prescribed by the local eye doctors, provide eye health education in the villages and schools, and help with the coordination of patient surgeries.
-Fellows also have opportunities to observe sight-restoring surgeries provided at the eye clinic.
+Volunteers also have opportunities to observe sight-restoring surgeries provided at the eye clinic.

 While non-eye care professionals assist local Ghanaian, Honduran, and Indian ophthalmic staff, volunteer optometrists and ophthalmologists apply their skills and training to provide eye care to the patients alongside the local eye doctors.
 Volunteer ophthalmologists also work with the local ophthalmologists to provide surgical care to patients screened by Unite For Sight's programs.